 Buying a hitch carrier that has a higher or lower load capacity than the one that your motorbike actually requires is not a good thing.

-It can lead to various problems like unreliable fastening, more vibrations and moving around and even damage to your car and the carrier.
+It can lead to various problems like unreliable fastening, more vibrations and moving around, and even damage to your car and the carrier.

 To avoid such situations, it is better to check the mass of your motorcycle and then decide on the class and load capacity of the hitch carrier.

 You also need to consider the material of the carrier depending on the weight of your bike.
 If it is heavy, go with a steel frame.
-On the other hand, if it is low in weight, aluminium will suffice.
+On the other hand, if it is low in weight, aluminum will suffice.

 6. Ease Of Use